Phase 1 Environmental Report

 If the report identifies potential contamination then a Phase 2 Intrusive Investigation will probably be recommended.

 The completed report should be submitted to the relevant local authority and possibly the Environment Agency as well as other stakeholders in the project for assessment prior to undertaking any further works or investigations.
 Depending upon the findings of the Phase 1 report further investigations may be required in order to confirm that the development may be safely used for the proposed purpose.

 Why use Go Contaminated Land Solutions?

-Our managing director has been involved in the property industry for nearly 40 years and has been specialising in contaminated land issues for over 10 years.
+Our managing director has been involved in the property industry for nearly 40 years and has been specialising in contaminated land issues for over 25 years.
+We will ensure that the service we provide is exactly what is appropriate for your project.
 We guarantee that our reports will meet the requirements of the appropriate regulatory authority.